 The faculty members who conduct interviews do so voluntarily.
 The interviewee should thank whoever interviews him or her, both at the end of the interview and through a follow-up letter.
 If you are doing an MMI and meeting multiple interviewers, thank each of them specifically for taking the time to interview you.

 Learn more on how to construct the perfect interview thank you note.

 If you’re preparing for multiple mini interviews, don’t be intimidated by the idea of clinical scenarios.
 You are not being tested on your medical knowledge.
 You are tested on your skill in analyzing problems objectively, recognizing ethical issues, and using available resources.
 Most often the clinical information is present to acquire more information, for example, you may verbalize contacting other physicians about the patient’s diagnosis.

 The best way to prepare for the MMI is to review multiple mini interview practice questions and run through mock interviews with an expert.

-Help From the Experts
+Help From the Experts on medical school interviews

 The interview is a brief snapshot for the person sitting across from you to decide if you have what it takes to be a student at their school of medicine.
 Every minute counts.
 Learn how to make the interviewer’s job as easy as possible by scheduling a meeting with our enrollment team and see how our advising services can help you.